LukeHackett/aws-certificated-security-speciality-study-notes/chapter-06/README.md

 Once the Cluster HSM (a collection of individual HSMs) is configured, the client can access the service through network interfaces and security group configurations directly from their VPC.

+Each cluster is spread across multi-AZ, and provides a highly available service.

+The CloudHSM Client is used to manage all the keys - if you loose the keys, AWS is unable to help or recover them.

+Sharing CloudHSM across AWS accounts can only be achieved by sharing the private subnets that CloudHSM reside in (via AWS RAM) - it is not possible to share the CloudHSM cluster itself.

 ![clusterhsm-architecture](./clusterhsm-architecture.png)

 *Note: Applications in the Customer VPC must use an ENI to access CloudHMS and keys provisioned in the service VPC.*